I didn’t realize I was tapping my nails until Vikas gave me a desperate look from across the desk.

 “Seven to ten million.”
 Josh’s voice, still tight.

 “What time is it now?”
 I looked at my watch.
 8:30.
 “Guys, I have to go.
-Figure this out and send me the final summary.
-When does the deal close?”
+Figure this out and send me the summary.
+When does it close?”

 “Fine.
-Lock the numbers, send them to me.
-I’ll be online tonight at 10.”
+Lock the numbers, send them.
+I’ll be available at 10.”

 I lifted the receiver and put it down loudly.
 The phone has a hang-up button, but once I slammed the receiver as a joke, an overemphasis of power or something.
 I like how it felt, so I always do it.

 Vikas didn’t move.
-He clearly wanted to explain how a deal that was going to be signed in two days did not have the final projections locked down.
-But I didn’t care.
-It wasn’t actually a big issue—I just didn’t want the team to get complacent or lazy.
+He wanted to explain things but I didn’t care.
 I shook my head at him and stood up, starting to tidy my desk.
 I needed to get going.

 He stood up and piled his papers and computer on the desk.
-His pants were wrinkled in the crotch, too much sitting.
-He needed to get them dry-cleaned.
+His pants were wrinkled, too much sitting.
 His tie also had something on it—I’m sure he had realized it by now.

 “I told them to double-check the leases.”
-Vikas shuffled his things.
+Vikas shuffled papers and his computer.

 “It doesn’t matter.”